diagraph-de/FTPDownloader/README.md

         <FTP-Directory>: The directory on the FTP server from which files should be downloaded and deleted, e.g., /output/.
         <Local-Path>: The local path on your computer where files should be downloaded, e.g., C:\temp.
         <Username>: The username for the FTP server.
         <Password>: The password for the FTP server.
 If the password is empty, use an empty pair of double quotes ("").

+Example:
+      ftp://192.168.173.100 /output/ C:\temp ftpuser ""

 The application will download the files from the FTP server and subsequently delete them from the server.
 License